Analytic self-force effects on radial infalling particles in the Schwarzschild spacetime: the radiated energy: Introduction

 Black hole perturbations due to fields of any spin-weight, e.g., scalar ($s=0$), electromagnetic ($s=1$), gravitational ($s=2$), Rarita-Schwinger ($s=3/2$), etc. have been largely studied, especially in the case of black hole spacetimes (Schwarzschild and Kerr), either numerically and analytically, see e.g. the reviews \cite{Sasaki:2003xr,Poisson:2003nc,Barack:2018yvs}.
 They crucially depend on the orbit of the particle (with proper type charge and mass) associated with the perturbation which sources the corresponding wave equation, scalar, electromagnetic (em) and gravitational (grav)

 where $x^\alpha=x^\alpha_p(\tau)$ denote the parametric equations of the orbit.
 We currently have a satisfying analytical knowledge of effects associated with particles at rest, in a circular equatorial motion and, in general for bound equatorial motion with small eccentricity (ellipticlike motions) as well as for unbound equatorial motion with large eccentricity (hyperboliclike motions).
 Unfortunately, we do know much analytical perturbations due to radially infalling particles and the corresponding radiative losses.
-Indeed, all existing works involving energy loss by particles radially falling into a Schwarzschild black hole are mainly semi-analytic or numerical and date back to the 70s \cite{Zerilli:1970wzz,Davis:1971gg,Davis:1972ud,Ruffini:1973ky}, with some successive sequel \cite{Cardoso:2002jr,Mitsou:2010jv,Oliveira:2018pnx}.
+Indeed, most existing works on energy loss from particles radially falling into a Schwarzschild black hole are semi-analytic or numerical, and date back to the 1970s, starting with the pioneering papers by Zerilli \cite{Zerilli:1970wzz} and by Davis, Ruffini, Press, Price and Tiomno \cite{Davis:1971gg,Davis:1972ud,Ruffini:1973ky}, followed by more recent developments \cite{Cardoso:2002jr,Mitsou:2010jv,Oliveira:2018pnx}.
+From the two-body perspective, radial infall is also referred to as a "head-on collision" or a "direct plunge."
+Note that the multipolar expansion is compared with numerical studies in Refs. \cite{Anninos:1993zj,Simone:1995qu}.

 Here, for the first time, we compute analytically the radiated energy by scalar or massive particles within the framework of gravitational self force theory \cite{Barack:2018yvs}.
 This study has not only an academic interest and cannot be labelled as an exercise based on previously developed formalisms/approaches/results, because a particle falling into a black hole will enter soon a strong field regime region, where most of the tools available in perturbation theory are no longer valid, differently from a (massive) particle in quasi-circular motion or along a hyperboliclike trajectory which can spend most of the time in a weak field region (and consequently may lead to computable, highly accurate effects in Post-Newtonian sense).
 Clearly this new situation requires a more careful analysis, with eventual inclusion of cut-off integrals to avoid unphysical divergencies.
 In this sense, a stimulating study is outlined in Ref. \cite{Barausse:2021xes}.